 Self-employed people, however, will need to register with the Social Security Institute (Instituto da Solidariedade e da Segurança Social) themselves before applying for health insurance in Portugal.

-Once you’re registered, you then need to visit your local health center (centros de saude), where you’ll be assigned to a doctor (read more about registration at a health centre, or see the SNS’s website in Portuguese).
+Once you’re registered, you then need to visit your local health center (centros de saude), where you’ll be assigned to a doctor (read more about registration at a health center, or see the SNS’s website in Portuguese).
 You will need to register with a doctor before making an appointment.

 When registering at the health center, you’ll need to take your social security card and passport and residence permit.
 You’ll then get a temporary registration certificate, before being sent a healthcare card (cartão do utente), which you should carry at all times and allows you to receive discounted healthcare.

 If you’re waiting to get your residence permit, you can get a certificate from your local Junta de Freguesia confirming more than 90 days of residence in Portugal.

 Show this, along with the necessary paperwork, to your local health center to get your healthcare number (numero utente).

 Private health insurance in Portugal

 If you don’t qualify for the state healthcare system, you’ll need to get private health insurance in Portugal.